 How Living With HIV Affect Me As A Single Mother?
-Hey guys, I hope you are well.
-In recent posts, I wrote about my journey of living with HIV.
-I appreciate all the support from those posts, such as Being Pregnant With HIV, thank you so much.
-In today’s post, I want to talk more about the virus and how living with the virus has affected me as a single mother.
+Hello everyone, I hope you are well. n today’s post, I will be sharing a reflection on how living with HIV affect me as a single mother.
+Recently, I wrote about my journey of living with HIV.
+I appreciate all the support from those posts, such as Being Pregnant With HIV.
+Thank you so much.

 How Living With HIV Affect Me As A Single Mother?

-When you are told that you have a virus that has no cure, naturally you will start to panic.
+When you are told that you have a virus that has no cure, naturally, you will start to panic.
 You start worrying about what happens now and what happens next.
-You’ll start asking all the ‘What if’ questions in the world and have a lot of doubts about rising your child or how is your child going to cope without you?
+You’ll start asking all the ‘What if questions in the world and have doubts about raising your child or how your child will cope without you?

-Being a single mother has been a tough journey, but it really up to you as a mum to make a decision of whether or not you are going to fight for child and try to with a plan to live a healthy, fulfilled lifestyle.
+Being a single mother has been a challenging journey, but it is really up to you as a mum to decide whether or not you will fight for your child and try with a plan to live a healthy, fulfilled lifestyle.

 For me, my daughter was my number one priority.
 There were times I felt depressed, confused and angry.
 Living with HIV is a very lonely world.
-My biggest worry was that if I don’t step up then my child will be taken away from me.
-My bond with my daughter grew stronger and I felt very protective of her to the point where I wouldn’t let anyone carry her.
+My biggest worry was that my child would be taken away if I didn’t step up.
+My bond with my daughter grew more substantial, and I felt very protective of her to the point where I wouldn’t let anyone carry her.

-However, as things time goes by, I think my family have built trust in me that I can take care of my daughter all by myself.
-I also saw a growth in my confidence and belief in myself that I can do this.
-My daughter became my best friend and I decided to fight for her all day, every day, for the rest of my life.
+However, as time passed, I think my family built trust in me that I could take care of my daughter alone.
+I also grew my confidence and belief that I could do this.
+My daughter became my best friend, and I decided to fight for her all day and for the rest of my Life.

 I think I have been doing that.
-She has grown into a lovely, smart little girl.
-She’s only 5 but so much as happened within the last 5 years and she’s been nothing but strong.
+She has grown into a lovely, intelligent little girl.
+She’s only 5, but so much has happened within the last five years, and she’s been nothing but strong.

 Living Life To The Full

-To be honest, I think having HIV has made me a better mum than what I have could have imagined.
-It has kept me grounded and focused in life.
+I think having HIV has made me a better mum than I could have imagined.
+It has kept me grounded and focused in Life.
 Dealing with both HIV and my daughter at the same time has been an exhausting journey.
-It really does take a lot of energy out of you to look after a child, as well as building a home all by yourself and at the same try to take care of yourself because you have a virus that has no cure.
+It takes a lot of energy to look after a child, build a home all by yourself, and take care of yourself because you have a virus that has no cure.

-The earlier you dealt with your own emotions about the virus, the better for you.
-At the end of the day, you are the one who is going to be living with the virus and you are the one who will be facing Life with it.
+The earlier you deal with your emotions about the virus, the better for you.
+You will be living with the virus, and you are the one who will be facing Life with it.

-I spent a whole year crying my eyes out, just because it was what I needed at the time.
-Everything was just coming overwhelming for me and I just had to break down to let go of the pain I was feeling.
-However, I feel very proud of what I have achieved in the last 6 years.
-The Future is looking bright and I am ready to take it on.
+I spent a whole year crying my eyes out just because it was what I needed at the time.
+Everything was overwhelming, and I had to let go of the pain I was feeling.
+However, I feel very proud of my achievements in the last six years.
+The Future is looking bright, and I am ready to take it on.